jparker/comparison/README.md

 # Comparison

-I have often found myself implementing reporting features that compare two numbers to each other.
-For example, a report that compares the outcome for a quarter to the outcome of the same quarter in the prior year.
-Frequently I end up displaying both the raw difference between the two numbers, the percentage difference, and maybe a simple visual indicator such as an arrow (pointing up or down).
-Sometimes these comparisons require special handling for Infinity and NaN when one or both numbers are zero.

-I've tackled this task enough times and in enough applications that I felt it would simplify my life to extract and package the code for future re-use.
+Comparison bundles up into Rails helpers the logic for rendering visually informative comparisons of numbers.
+For example, say you were comparing the sales figures from one quarter to the same quarter in a previous year.
+You might want to show the percentage change, accompanied by an arrow or icon and color-coded to indicate positive or negative growth.
+This plugin provides helpers that abstract the logic of deciding what to show into a handful of simple methods and leveraging I18n.

 ## Usage

 The library has three components: the Comparison class for performing the actual math, the Presenter class for decorating the Comparison with view-friendly output, and a helper module for using the Presenter with the